-- The percent of St. Johnsbury area adults who have lost teeth is similar to the percent of all Vermonters. - The rate of Emergency Department visits for disorders of teeth and jaw per 1,000 residents was the similar for St. Johnsbury and Vermont.
-However, NH data was missing in 2013 so the rate may actually be higher. - Over half of these visits are by those aged 18-34.
+- The percent of St. Albans area adults who have lost teeth is similar to the percent of all Vermonters. - The rate of Emergency Department visits for disorders of teeth and jaw per 1,000 residents is higher for St. Albans area residents than all Vermonters. - About two-thirds of these visits are by those aged 18-34.